 - Our interdisciplinary approach addresses the use of water in natural systems, agricultural contexts, and the built environment.
 Complementing this science foundation is a deep understanding of the social/human elements of water management.

 - The Virginia Water Resources Research Center housed at Virginia Tech has been recognized as a national leader in water education and outreach, and offers support for researchers, educators, and decision-makers in Virginia.

-- You might be interested in one of the Pathways minors such as biodiversity conservation, blue planet, pathways to sustainability, or peace studies and social justice The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.
+- You might be interested in one of the Pathways minors such as biodiversity conservation, blue planet, pathways to sustainability, or peace studies and social justice A minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

 What can I do with a degree in water: resources, policy, and management?